-My sister and I visited Zanzibar over a 5 day period after spending the first 6 days of our holiday in search of the big 5 at the Lake Manyara, Tarangire, Ngorogoro Crater and Serengeti national parks.
-All we wanted to do afterwards was to eat, sleep and lazy around the beach and pool of the resort we stayed at in Jambiani. (and repeat!)
+My sister and I visited Zanzibar over a 5 day period after spending the first 6 days of our holiday in search of the big 5 at the Lake Manyara, Tarangire, Ngorongoro Crater and Serengeti National Parks.
+All we wanted to do afterwards was to eat, sleep, lazy around and repeat!

 Eventually, we found some people in the resort who also wanted to do this tour on the same day as us, so that brought the price down a bit.

 We set out after breakfast, passing by the Joziani Forest (which we skipped during this visit), to our first stop, a farm located about an hour away from Jambiani.
-There, we were given a tour of the farm and different spices of the Island.
+There, the owners gave us a tour of the farm and different spices of the Island.

 Can I just say that I like the way tourism is packaged here?
 For me, it felt like I was walking through my grandmother’s farm back home, yet, I paid to do this.

 24 Hours in Zanzibar: A Tour of Prison Island…